 Crack an egg into the hole.

 The egg I used is a little too big, so the egg whites flowed out from the side of the bread.
 But no harm done, it’s still absorbed by the bread during baking.

 Season with a little bit of salt, black pepper and butter and bake for 15-20 minutes until the bread is toasted and the egg is cooked.

 I baked mine for 20 minutes, and my egg yolk is almost hardened, so I’ll bake it for 15 minutes the next time I make it.

 And ta-da!
 An easy and scrumptious meal is ready! (:

-Sprinkle with a little salt and black pepper.
+- Sprinkle with a little salt and black pepper.
 Drop in a dot of butter if you like.
-Bake for 15 to 20 minutes till bread is browned and the egg is cooked.
-The egg will be ¾-cooked.
-Serve immediately.
+Bake for 15 for runny yolk; 20 minutes for almost fully-cooked yolk.

 - I baked mine for 20 minutes, and the egg is almost cooked.
 Because I love runny yolks, I’m gonna bake mine for 15 minutes the next time I make it again.